 Email Address for Notifications

 We recommend enabling email notifications.
-This way, when it comes time to file your Pennsylvania LLC Decennial Report, you’ll be notified.
+This way, when it comes time to file your Pennsylvania LLC Annual Report, you’ll be notified.

 Choose the option that starts with “I would like to receive email notifications…“.